oatThanut/BMICalculator-ios/README.md

 # BMI Calculator

 BMI Calculator is the application that can show your body mass state such as Underweight, Healthy, OverWeight, Obese.
-In order to use this application user must enter your weight and height or just use slideBar.This application is single page application developped in swift 4.
+In order to use this application user must enter your weight and height or just use slideBar.
+This application is single page application developped in swift 4.

 ### Feature
   - Show your BMI value